For Heaven's Sake

 This filly is just the sort of filly we have done so well with in conjunction with Keith Dalgleish, notably Clem Fandango who has amassed numerous 'black type', finishing 3rd in the Queen Mary for us at Royal Ascot, 2nd in the Group 3 Cornwallis Stakes and in winning the Listed Harry Rosebery stakes at the 2016 Ayr Gold Cup, Western meeting.
 She was also a creditable 3rd in the Weatherbys Super Sprint to Mrs Danvers.

-Our filly is reminiscent too of Keith's Miss Bar Beach who is a dual winner for us, who ran really well in the Albany Stakes at Royal Ascot in June 2017 and most recently in finishing 3rd in the Group 3 Prestige Stakes at Goodwood; earning black type in the process.
+Our filly is reminiscent too of Keith's Miss Bar Beach who is a dual winner for us, who ran really well in the Albany Stakes at Royal Ascot in June 2017 and most recently in finishing 3rd in the Group 3 Prestige Stakes at Goodwood; she has now earned three pieces of black type for her pedigree page.
 Both fillies proving to be high on achievement but low on purchase price; really good value for money, winning racehorses and both now worth considerable sums, having cost initially €11,000 and €9,000 respectively.

-She goes into training with Keith and we feel she represents exactly the same, inexpensive opportunity that Group performers Clem Fandango and Miss Bar Beach both afforded their owners.
+She is in training with Keith and we feel she represents exactly the same, inexpensive opportunity that Group performers Clem Fandango and Miss Bar Beach both afforded their owners.

 This filly has a great pedigree, a strong physique with a super walk and a fantastic temperament.
 She is also 'French race premiums' qualified.
 France is well known for its lucrative system of Owners’ premiums on top of already generous prize-money.
 On the flat, a 2 or 3-year-old can earn an extra 64% on top of the race purse, so we would expect to be taking full advantage of this initiative.